danicat/pacgo/README.md

 Pick a directory to be your work dir (ie: `tutorial` under your home folder) and create a file called `main.go` with the content below.

-Note: alternatively you can just clone this repository and edit the `main.go` file on it's root.
+Note: alternatively you can just clone this repository and edit the `main.go` file on its root.

 ```go
 package main